Code-Institute-Submissions/globtopus/README.md

    ## Version Control

-   During development, I was creating new branch for every new feature I wanted to create, or update existing feature, then I would merge it with master branch and then create new branch again to create new feature again.
+   During development, I was creating a new branch for every new feature I wanted to create or update an existing feature, then I would merge it with the master branch and then create a new branch again to create new features again.

    To create new branch: